|

-a perennial vine herb originating in North America, growing on
+is a perennial vine herb originating in North America.
+It grows on

-roadsides or the like, with no hairs all trough.
+roadsides or similar areas, with no hair through.
 The vines branch

 plants.
 Leaves, long petioles, are alternate,